Chapter in this post:

 So thanks for the tip with TripMode, data usage is normal.
 Have discovered many followers and "sent" moves after 10 minutes in the kb area and far below "received".
 Thanks for the tip!
 The app is worth the money.

 If you also have the feeling that your data volume is decreasing faster than it should, then I can only recommend the app to you.
-Another tip is the Opera browser in turbo mode.
-I have what this is all about in this article described.
+Another tip is this Browser Opera in turbo mode.
+I have what it's all about in this article described.

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.